pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	Specify the schema to be set in the search-path.
 	This schema will be used to resolve unqualified object names used in statements over this connection.

+* **databaseMetadataCacheFields** = int

+	Specifies the maximum number of fields to be cached per connection.
+	A value of 0 disables the cache.

+	Defaults to 65536.

+* **databaseMetadataCacheFieldsMiB** = int

+	Specifies the maximum size (in megabytes) of fields to be cached per connection.
+	A value of 0 disables the cache.

+	Defaults to 5.

 * **defaultRowFetchSize** = int